-To book (Karren) Brady CBE please contact a JLA agent.
+To book (Karren) Brady CBE please contact your JLA Agent.

 Karren ran the business side of Birmingham City FC through promotion, relegation – and brain surgery.
 Karren’s mantra for leaders growing any enterprise can be summed up in 5 tips: work hard (be persistent); use every opportunity to network (spread your message); move on (failure is history); don’t get side-tracked, and do your sums.

 Karren Brady, businesswoman, peer, ‘first lady of football’, and Alan Sugar’s aide on The Apprentice, became MD of Birmingham City at the age of just 23, and is now one of the UK’s best known business personalities.